-Our physiotherapist Richard is qualified and very experienced in acupuncture.
-It can be extremely beneficial for musculoskeletal conditions such as back pain, shoulder stiffness and knee pain especially when used side by side with more traditional physiotherapy treatments.
+Acupuncture can be extremely beneficial for musculoskeletal conditions such as back pain, shoulder stiffness and knee pain especially when used side by side with more traditional physiotherapy type treatments.

 What to expect?

 Acupuncture needles are so fine that most people don’t feel them being inserted.
 It is normal to feel a mild tingle or dull ache when the needles are adjusted during the treatment.
 This needs to be done as it enhances the body’s response.
 Occasionally a small bruise can appear at the needle site and while most people feel deeply relaxed during and after a session, some people can feel slightly dizzy or tired.
 Acupuncture is totally safe and has even been recommended for use in Back pain by the NHS NICE guidelines.
 For more information on the safety of acupuncture see the British Acupuncture Society website.